A Modern Take on Comprehensive Primary Care Bradenton

 What You Actually Pay Each Month

-Direct patient care eliminates the financial friction that makes traditional healthcare so expensive.
-Monthly membership fees typically range from $55 to $150, depending on the practice and whether your employer sponsors the plan, according to Wolters Kluwer’s 2020 analysis.
+Direct patient care eliminates the financial friction that makes traditional healthcare so expensive by having patients pay a flat monthly fee for primary care services.
+In the direct primary care model, membership fees typically range from $55 to $150 monthly, depending on the practice and whether your employer sponsors the plan, according to Wolters Kluwer’s 2020 analysis.
 Compare this to the average American spending over $1,200 annually on out-of-pocket healthcare costs before insurance even kicks in.
-With direct patient care, you know exactly what you’re paying each month-no surprise bills arrive three months later, no insurance denials force you to fight with your doctor’s office, and no hidden facility fees appear on statements.
+With direct patient care, you know exactly what you’re paying each month-no surprise bills arrive three months later, no insurance denials force you to fight with your doctor’s office, and no hidden facility fees appear on statements, because the fee covers routine care with unlimited access and transparent pricing with no additional billing for included care.

 Labs, Imaging, and Medications Cost Less

-Direct primary care practices negotiate wholesale prices directly with providers, which means labs and imaging costs drop dramatically.
+Direct primary care practices negotiate wholesale prices directly with providers for medical services, lab work, and medications, which means labs and imaging costs drop dramatically.
 You’re not paying inflated hospital markups that can triple the actual cost of a blood test or X-ray.
-Many practices also negotiate discounted medication prices directly with pharmacies, so common prescriptions cost significantly less than what you’d pay through traditional insurance.
+Many practices also negotiate discounted medication prices directly with pharmacies, and while some additional services outside the membership may still be priced separately, common prescriptions often cost significantly less than what you’d pay through traditional insurance.
 This transparency stands in sharp contrast to traditional insurance-based systems where hidden fees and surprise bills remain common.

 Insurance Overhead Disappears